zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Micro Theory I/🚧Micro Theory III - Demand, Duality and Decomposition.md

 #### Concavity

 The expenditure function is concave in prices.
 Intuitively, if prices change and the consumption bundle doesn't change, expenditure linearly increases.
+So substitution must be able to improve on linear increases - hence less-than-linear.

 Let $p'' = \lambda p + (1-\lambda)p'$.
 We then want to show concavity: that for any value of $\lambda$, $e(p'', u) < \max \{e(p,u), e(p',u)\}$.